ccat3z/stars/README.md

 * [b4j4/indicator-kdeconnect](https://github.com/b4j4/indicator-kdeconnect): AppIndicator for KDE Connect
 * [xorbitsai/inference](https://github.com/xorbitsai/inference): Replace OpenAI GPT with another LLM in your app by changing a single line of code.
 Xinference gives you the freedom to use any LLM you need.
 With Xinference, you're empowered to run inference with any open-source language models, speech recognition models, and multimodal models, whether in the cloud, on-premises, or even on your laptop.
 * [input-leap/input-leap](https://github.com/input-leap/input-leap): Open-source KVM software
-* [Kong/insomnia](https://github.com/Kong/insomnia): The open-source, cross-platform API client for GraphQL, REST, WebSockets and gRPC.
+* [Kong/insomnia](https://github.com/Kong/insomnia): The open-source, cross-platform API client for GraphQL, REST, WebSockets, SSE and gRPC.
+With Cloud, Local and Git storage.
 * [inspircd/inspircd](https://github.com/inspircd/inspircd): A modular C++ IRC server (ircd).
 * [TieBaMma/InstallTutorial](https://github.com/TieBaMma/InstallTutorial): None
 * [huihut/interview](https://github.com/huihut/interview): 📚 C/C++ 技术面试基础知识总结，包括语言、程序库、数据结构、算法、系统、网络、链接装载库等知识及面试经验、招聘、内推等信息。This repository is a summary of the basic knowledge of recruiting job seekers and beginners in the direction of C/C++ technology, including language, program library, data structure, algorithm, system, network, link loading library, interview experience, recruitment, recommendation, etc.